 You’ll find ‘standard’ controls which are tweakable via rotary knobs on the face of the pedal as well as options to switch between delay types on both (ranging from tape echo to more intense reverse effects).

-Both include an onboard looper, again with almost identical layout when it comes to recording, stopping and overdubbing as well as simple ‘bank up/bank down’ options to switch between presets.
+Both include an onboard looper, again with an almost identical layout when it comes to recording, stopping, and overdubbing as well as simple ‘bank up/bank down’ options to switch between presets.